pkmn/engine/docs/TESTING.md

   overrides the Pokémon Showdown `Battle` class to strip out unused functionality:

     1. methods which add to the battle log are overriden to drop any messages immediately
-    2. `sendUpdates` is overridden to not send any updates.
+    2. `sendUpdates` is overridden to not send any updates
-    3. `makeRequest` avoids serializing the request for each side.
+    3. `makeRequest` avoids serializing the request for each side

   The `DirectBattle` is then used synchronously as opposed to via the async `BattleStream` for the reasons described above (simplicity and speed).
 This configuration minimizes string processing